Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 | June 28, 2024 | Final decree entered |

 Operational first day relief.
 Even in a prepack, the debtor needed operational orders to keep payroll, benefits, and bank accounts running during the confirmation window.
-The employee benefits motion described a workforce of 36 employees and outlined monthly costs for health and welfare benefits and a 401(k) safe harbor contribution, along with payroll tax obligations for the prior pay period.
-The cash management motion described four bank accounts, a credit card collateral account, and average monthly bank fees, and it authorized continued use of the existing cash management system.
+The Employee Benefits Motion described a workforce of 36 employees and outlined monthly costs for health and welfare benefits and a 401(k) safe harbor contribution, along with payroll tax obligations for the prior pay period.
+The Cash Management Motion described four bank accounts, a credit card collateral account, and average monthly bank fees, and it authorized continued use of the existing cash management system.
 These items are small in absolute dollars compared with large chapter 11 cases, but they show how even a short prepack relies on basic operational relief to avoid disruptions.

 | Operational Item | Detail | Source |